 Since learning doesn’t take place only in class, a host of exciting activities awaits you at the École de langue under the supervision of highly qualified and experienced instructors and monitors.
 An unforgettable life experience!

 Linguistic and sociocultural activities are held during afternoons and evenings on weekdays.
 All participants will receive a complete schedule of activities in the first few days of the program.

 Here are a few examples of activities to choose from:

 Please note that participants will have the chance of buying tickets for 3 weekend excursions.
-For information concerning these excursions, please follow this link.Student comments
+Register soon!
+Spaces are limited.
+For information and registation.Student comments

 We strongly encourage students to stay with a Francophone family.
 This direct contact maximizes the French learning process and exposure to Quebec culture.

 Students also have the option of reserving a room in a residence on campus, however the number of places is limited.

 All meals are included during the 5-week program.
 A student staying with a host family shares on average 14 meals per week with the family.
 For the other meals, the École de langue gives students a meal card that includes 31 meals (24 lunches and 7 dinners).
 These meals will be served at the UQAC cafeteria.